 The next time you find yourself in Midtown East and need a breather from avenue noise and traffic, wander into Greenacre Park.
 Read a book, do some work, meet a friend, stop and listen, daydream.
 Quiet places like Greenacre Park are part of New York City life too, and we should treasure each and every one.

-Greenacre Park is in the midst of a “Fight for Light” campaign.
-Midtown East is up for rezoning, and if approved, development would increase in this area of Manhattan.
-That means more construction and taller buildings, hence less light.
 In an area of town with fewer public parks than other neighborhoods, Greenacre Park provides sunlight and fresh air, and improves the quality of life and health and wellness for local residents.
-For more about this campaign and Greenacre Park, please visit greenacrepark.org.
+For more about this little slice of heaven in the middle of Manhattan, please visit greenacrepark.org.

 217 E 51st St, New York, NY